PLP-MERN-Stack-Development/week-6-test-debug-assignment-SimonMuriu-cpu/README.md

 - [Deployment Guide](./docs/deployment.md)
 - [Contributing Guidelines](./docs/contributing.md)

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/amazing-feature`)
-3. Run tests (`npm test`)
-4. Commit your changes (`git commit -m 'Add amazing feature'`)
-5. Push to the branch (`git push origin feature/amazing-feature`)
-6. Open a Pull Request

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## 🙏 Acknowledgments

-- React Testing Library community for excellent testing utilities
-- Jest team for the comprehensive testing framework
-- Cypress team for making E2E testing enjoyable
-- MongoDB team for the reliable database solution
-- Express.js community for the robust web framework

----

 **Note**: This project is part of a comprehensive testing and debugging assignment demonstrating best practices in MERN stack development.
 The implementation focuses on code quality, test coverage, and maintainable architecture patterns.